of Inola, Oklahoma

 Strip mines began producing coal nearby before statehood in 1907, causing a small boom in population.
 Inola's population was 405 in 1920.
 As the coal industry began to decline, so did the town's population.
 The 1930 census reported only 399 residents.
 The decline continued through the post World War II era, reaching 294 in 1950.
 A turnaround began in the 1950s as residents began commuting to Tulsa.
 Inola's population grew to 584 in 1960 and 984 in 1970.
 Growth continued with the 1980 census showing 1,550 residents, increasing to 1,589 in 2000 and 1,788 in 2010.

 Turning Closure Into Opportunity

 The Black Fox Nuclear Power Plant was a nuclear power plant proposed by the Public Service Company of Oklahoma (PSO) in May 1973.
 The facility was to be built approximately 3 miles (4.8 km) outside of Inola, Oklahoma, and encompass the use of two General Electric (GE) Boiling Water Reactors.
-While the new power plant would have generated significant economic growth and funding for better schools, many in the area as well as environmentally conscious outsiders were convinced it would be a dangerous to locate a nuclear power plant here.
+While the new power plant would have generated significant economic growth and funding for better schools, many in the area as well as environmentally conscious outsiders were convinced it would be dangerous to locate a nuclear power plant here.
 After nine years of court battles, the decision was abandoned in 1982 and no complex was built.

-Although the property was left undeveloped for more than thirty years, it is now renamed as the Inola River/Rail Industrial Park, a 1,000+ acre AEP Quality Site, that is an excellent location for large-scale industrial users in need of onsite rail and river access and strong electrical infrastructure.
+Although the property was left undeveloped for more than thirty years, it is was renamed as the Inola River/Rail Industrial Park, a 1,000+ acre AEP Quality Site, that is an excellent location for large-scale industrial users in need of onsite rail and river access and strong electrical infrastructure.